Setting up your Google My Business Listing (GMB)

 Take the time this week to have a look in on your GMB, update, tweak and optimise your images, and make sure your NAP is correct across all your citations.
 A few hours could mean a few more calls.
 And couldn’t we all use a few more calls this week?

-If you need help getting your Google My Business listing set up or optimised for multiple locations, or to check on your backlinks and citations - we’d love to hear from you!
+If you need help getting your Google My Business listing set up or optimised for multiple locations, or to check on your backlinks and citations - Our Melbourne based Digital Agency would love to hear from you!

 Contact us today